tejlibre/ActionFPS-Book/glossary.md

 See **Capture The Flag.**

+## Discord

+Voice and text communication application and platform for online gamers.

 ## Drakas

 Main developer of the ActionFPS platform.
 Also see Lucas and Sanzo.
 Built HI-SKILL.
 Founder of Woop clan.